zbarzik/ctwc_16s/README.md

 # ctwc_16s

-Here will be a python 2.7 implementation of CTWC - Coupled Two Way Clustering, adapted for clustering bacteria (OTUs) instead of genes.
+This code is a Python implementation of a two-layered clustering algorithm for unsupervised extraction of hidden structures within 16s ribosomal RNA sample sets.

-For more on the original algorithm see here - http://www.pnas.org/content/97/22/12079.full .
+The code is based on CTWC, see here: http://www.pnas.org/content/97/22/12079.full